Squarepusher: 2013–present: Music for Robots to Kammerkonzert

 On January 21, 2024, Squarepusher sent out an email to his subscribers on the Warp Records email list, linking to a download for a WAV file named "XY.wav".
-Plugging the WAV file into an oscilloscope and plotting the signal as an XY plot revealed the word "Dostrotime".
+Plugging the WAV file into an oscilloscope and plotting the signal as an XY plot would reveal the word "Dostrotime", the title of his next album.
 Dostrotime was released on CD, LP, and digital download on 1 March 2024.
 The single "Wendorlan" was released to promote the album.